 Low-profile dynamic splints can be worn during the day, with night splints maintaining the digits and wrist in extension.
 All joints must maintain full passive range of motion, including the first web space.

 During World War I, Sir Robert Jones developed a set of tendon transfers for radial nerve paralysis, which formed the basis for reconstructive tendon transfer surgery.
-The transfer included the PT to the ECRL and ECRB; the flexor carpi ulnaris (FCU) to the EDC III-V; and the flexor carpi radialis (FCR) to the EIP, EDC III, and EPL.
+The transfer included the PT to the ECRL and ECRB; the FCU to the EDC III-V; and the FCR to the EIP, EDC III, and EPL.
 Many modifications have been made to this plan, primarily maintaining a wrist flexor.

 For wrist extension, the most common transfer used is that of the PT (universal donor) to the ECRB (central wrist extensor), positioned superficially to the brachioradialis and ECRL.
 As discussed, this can be performed initially as an internal splint at the time of nerve repair in staged tendon transfers.
 Including the radius periosteum can lengthen the PT.
 In a 1989 report, Tubiana et al recommended freeing the PT proximally to improve excursion.
 The tendon transfer should not create a new deformity or decrease function.

 A study comparing whether externally stabilizing the wrist or externally stabilizing the elbow after transfer procedures would similarly improve the ability to activate the transferred brachioradialis and resulting pinch force found that even after multiple transfers, a strong ECRB has adequate strength to extend the wrist.
 Both supported conditions found significantly increased maximum effort pinch force magnitude and brachioradialis activation, concluding that the addition of wrist stabilization had no significant effect compared with elbow stabilization alone.